Hyacinthe-primus/The_Ultimate_Way_to_custom_your_powershell/README.md

 ```

 ### `touch` — Create or update a file
-Creates an empty file, or updates its timestamp if it already exists — just like on Linux.
+Creates an empty file, or updates its timestamp if it already exists, just like on Linux.
 ```powershell
 touch notes.txt
 touch script.ps1